 I’m a cultural geographer with interests in religion, mobilities, and difference.
 I have recently accepted a new Korean studies faculty position as an Assistant Professor in the Department of Gender Studies at UCLA.
-For now, I am on a leave of absence from the University of Toronto where I am (was?) an Assistant Professor in Geography and Planning, also affiliated with the Women & Gender Studies Institute and the Centre for the Study of Korea.
+Previously, I was an Assistant Professor in Geography at the University of Toronto, Canada.

 My teaching and research interests lie at the nexus of political economy and cultural politics, and most of my work deals with Korea and the Korean diaspora in some way.
 I rely on interdisciplinary frameworks of cultural geography, postcolonial cultural studies, and critical race, sexuality and gender studies.
-My primary disciplinary homes are in geography, critical Korean studies, and transnational feminist studies, but I play (and work) and collaborate with all kinds of like-minded thinkers and kindred spirits in cultural anthropology, critical sociology, English and cultural studies, religious studies, history, and beyond.
+My primary disciplinary homes are in geography, critical Korean studies, and transnational feminist studies, but I play (and work) and collaborate with all kinds of like-minded thinkers and kindred spirits in cultural anthropology, critical sociology, English and cultural studies, religious studies, film and media studies, history, and beyond.

 I like stories.
 A lot.
 I’ve always thought of myself as a kind of a storyteller (and an aspiring comic book author), and I see a critical place for storytelling in research, writing, and teaching.
 The online student publication I started with a handful of stories in Toronto in 2012 is a project that combines storytelling and a sense of place, and one way that I encourage students to tell more critical and reflexive stories about themselves and about the world they inhabit.
 See On the Move: an undergraduate journal of creative geographies.
 I am now working with a group of amazing UCLA students to publish volume 5 of the journal.